Reds vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner has eight doubles, a triple, three home runs, 12 walks and 24 RBI (52 total hits).
-He's also swiped 11 bases.
+- Hoerner has recorded 54 hits with eight doubles, a triple, three home runs and 13 walks.
+He has driven in 25 runs with 11 stolen bases.

 Hoerner Recent Games